 Are you looking for an effective way to filter email spam?
-You can do this using the built-in SpamAssassin tool in cPanel.
+You can do this using the built-in SpamAssassin tool can help.

-In this guide , we will walk you through the setup and configuration procedures.
+This guide will walk you through the setup and configuration procedures.

-2. Under the Email section and click on the Spam Filters.
+- Under the Email section click on the Spam Filters.

-4. Enabling SpamAssassins filters suspicious emails and places them in a separate spam folder in your inbox.
-If you prefer not to do this, you can activate auto-delete, which will automatically delete suspected spam emails.
+- Enabling SpamAssassins filters suspicious emails and places them in a separate spam folder in your inbox.
+If you prefer not to do this, you can activate auto-delete, automatically deleting suspected spam emails.

-5. If you want to continue with enabling auto-delete, click the toggle button next to Automatically delete new spam (Auto-delete).
+Please note, that some genuine emails may even be suspected as spam.
+If you enable auto-delete, they will also be deleted. - If you want to continue enabling auto-delete, click the toggle button next to Automatically delete new spam (Auto-delete).
 When the button is blue, auto-delete is enabled.

 Configuring Spam Filtering